Hardware Ranch winter field trips

 How to reserve a field trip

-The winter field trip aligns with Utah's Fourth Grade Science Core, but can be adapted to any grade level.
+The winter field trip aligns with Utah's Fourth Grade Science Core.
 Students will learn about the DWR's Hardware Ranch WMA and the elk that winter there, as they explore the visitor center before it opens to the public.
 Hands-on learning activities and games help students learn about wildlife species that can be found in northern Utah.
 The will also enjoy wagon ride through a herd of wild Rocky Mountain elk.

 On the date of your field trip, a staff member or volunteer will welcome your group and provide an introduction to the site.
 The group will be divided to facilitate smaller group rotation between three or four educational activities.To reserve a field trip, follow the steps below: